Department of Criminal Justice and Forensic Science

 - Arrange to have official transcript(s) of previous coursework and one letter of recommendation sent directly to:

 Saint Paul, MN 55104-1281

 - You will be contacted once your application file is complete and the Admission Committee has made a decision on your application status.
 Hamline University does not discriminate on the basis of race, color, national origin, ancestry, sex, disability, religion, age, sexual orientation, or veteran status in its education or employment programs or activities.

 Gina A. Erickson, assistant professor, criminology and criminal justice.
 BA, Luther College; MA 2004, University of Iowa; PhD 2012, University of Minnesota.
-Professor Erickson’s areas of expertise include: criminology, statistics, methods, and life course and family demography.
+Professor Erickson’s areas of expertise include: criminology, statistics, specialty courts, and demography.

 Sarah J. Greenman, assistant professor, criminology and criminal justice.
 BA, Carleton College; MA 2010, University of Maryland; PhD 2014, University of Maryland.
 Professor Greenman’s areas of expertise include: victimology, sanctioning, and deterrence.

 Susan M.T.
 Myster, professor, anthropology.
 BA, Hamline University; MA 1989, PhD 2001, University of Tennessee.
 Professor Myster’s areas of expertise include: forensic anthropology, human osteology, bioarchaeology, and prehistoric population relationships and migration patterns.

 Jillian K. Peterson, assistant professor, criminology and criminal justice.
 BA, Grinnell College; MA 2009, PhD 2012, University of California, Irvine.
 Professor Peterson’s areas of expertise include: mental illness, forensic psychology, violent crime, program and policy evaluation.